• Home

 Basis for judging household and needlework exhibits:

-3. Workmanship–method of construction, choice & execution of stitches.
+3. Workmanship – method of construction, choice and execution of stitches.

-Dressmaking – Simple house dresses, shirtwaist, skirt, simple school dress for girl to be judged on
+Dressmaking – Simple house dresses, shirtwaist, skirt, simple school dress for girl to be judge on

 1. Material - its appropriateness, quality, color and design